 With small class sizes and a warm and welcoming community, we are able to take a personal interest in the success of international students.
 Our International Admissions counselors are your first point of contact in learning more about our University.
-If you need to improve your English Language skills, they will connect you to our BridgePathways English proficiency program.
 Your counselors also work closely with our Office of International Student and Scholar Services on matters relating to immigration as well as academic, social, financial, and personal concerns relevant to daily life in the United States.

 U&ME and More